 In BDSM, the definition of a switch is someone who is willing to or enjoys playing the roles of both dominant and submissive.

 Side note: If you are currently struggling to orgasm during sex or masturbation, then you may want to learn about the Easy Orgasm Solution.
-It begins by teaching you the techniques to orgasm easily and consistently.
-Then you'll learn how to have multiple vaginal and full body orgasms during sex and masturbation.
+It will teach you how to have multiple vaginal and full body orgasms during sex and masturbation.
+It works even if you currently struggle to orgasm during sex or when masturbating.
 You can find out more here.

 Sometimes being a switch means feeling enthusiastic about both roles.
 But it can also mean switching to please a partner because you don’t mind it.